turingschool/backend-curriculum-site/module1/lessons/intro_to_classes.md

 ## Summary

+* Explain Abstraction in your own words.
+* Explain Encapsulation in your own words.
 * How would you define a `Cubby` class in Ruby?
 	* What might be some of its attributes?
 	* What might be some of its methods?